A market impact game under transient price impact: Introduction

 This paper builds on several research developments in the existing literature.
-First, there are several papers on predatory trading such as Brunnermeier and Pedersen \cite{BrunnermeierPedersen}, Carlin et al. \cite{Carlinetal}, Sch\"oneborn and Schied \cite{SchoenebornSchied}, and the authors \cite{SchiedZhangCARA} dealing with Nash equilibria for several agents that are active in a market model with temporary and permanent price impact.
-In contrast to these previous studies, the transient price impact model we use here goes back to Bouchaud et al. \cite{Bouchaudetal} and Obizhaeva and Wang \cite{ow}.
-It was further developed in \cite{AFS1,AFS2, Gatheral, ASS, PredoiuShaikhetShreve}, to mention only a few related papers.
-As first observed in \cite{Schoeneborn}, the qualitative features of Nash equilibria for transient price impact differ dramatically from those obtained in \cite{Carlinetal,SchoenebornSchied,SchiedZhangCARA} for an Almgren--Chriss setting.
-We refer to \cite{GatheralSchiedSurvey,Lehalle} for recent surveys on the price impact literature and extended bibliographies.
+First, there are several papers on predatory trading such as Brunnermeier and Pedersen~\cite{BrunnermeierPedersen}, Carlin et al.~\cite{Carlinetal}, Sch\"oneborn and Schied~\cite{SchoenebornSchied}, and the authors~\cite{SchiedZhangCARA} dealing with Nash equilibria for several agents that are active in a market model with temporary and permanent price impact.
+A discrete-time market impact game with asymmetric information was analyzed by Moallemi et al.~\cite{Moallemietal}.
+In contrast to these previous studies, the transient price impact model we use here goes back to Bouchaud et al.~\cite{Bouchaudetal} and Obizhaeva and Wang~\cite{ow}.
+It was further developed in~\cite{AFS1,AFS2, Gatheral, ASS, PredoiuShaikhetShreve}, to mention only a few related papers.
+As first observed in~\cite{Schoeneborn}, the qualitative features of Nash equilibria for transient price impact differ dramatically from those obtained in~\cite{Carlinetal,SchoenebornSchied,SchiedZhangCARA} for an Almgren--Chriss setting.
+We refer to~\cite{GatheralSchiedSurvey,Lehalle} for recent surveys on the price impact literature and extended bibliographies.
+Among the utilized mathematical tools are the theory of $M$-matrices~\cite{BermanPlemmons}, the correspondence between the inverses of triangular Toeplitz matrices and reciprocals of power series~\cite{Trench3}, and Kaluza's sign criterion for reciprocal power series~\cite{Kaluza,Szego}.

 The paper is organized as follows.
-In Section \ref{modeling section} we explain our modeling framework.
-The existence and uniqueness theorem for Nash equilibria is stated in Section \ref{Nash equilibrium section}.
-In Section \ref{hot potato section} we analyze the oscillatory behavior of equilibrium strategies.
-Here we will also state our main result, Theorem \ref{nonosc thm}, on the critical threshold for the disappearance of oscillations.
-Our numerical results and their interpretation are presented in Section \ref{hot potato section} and Section \ref{transaction tax section}.
-Particularly, Section \ref{transaction tax section} contains the simulations for the behavior of the costs as a function of transaction costs and of trading frequency in the cases with and without transaction costs.
-In Section \ref{limit section} we will analyze the asymptotic behavior of certain equilibrium strategies when the trading frequency tends to infinity.
-The proofs of our results are given in Section \ref{Proof Section}.
-We conclude in Section \ref{Conclusion section}.
+In Section~\ref{modeling section} we explain our modeling framework.
+The existence and uniqueness theorem for Nash equilibria is stated in Section~\ref{Nash equilibrium section}.
+In Section~\ref{hot potato section} we analyze the oscillatory behavior of equilibrium strategies.
+Here we will also state our main result, Theorem~\ref{nonosc thm}, on the critical threshold for the disappearance of oscillations.
+Our numerical results and their interpretation are presented in Section~\ref{hot potato section} and Section~\ref{transaction tax section}.
+Particularly, Section~\ref{transaction tax section} contains the simulations for the behavior of the costs as a function of transaction costs and of trading frequency in the cases with and without transaction costs.
+The proofs of our results are given in Section~\ref{Proof Section}.
+We conclude in Section~\ref{Conclusion section}.